programmingthomas/Knyt/readme.md

 * `instancetype` is returned by init methods rather than `id`
 * Optional: Apache license in current form at the top of files

 Knyt won't support checking for all of the rules described in the style guide, especially where it is difficult to identify failures (such as dot syntax being used or not used for something that is or isn't a property) or the rules aren't strict (such as the rules for ternery operators).
 Most of the checking is done with regular expressions.
+The tool doesn't check the Xcode project setup or filenames either, just the Objective-C code.

 ##Usage